SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-02-coronavirus-winter-of-our-discontent.md

 <img src="{{ site.baseurl }}/images/2020-11-02-coronavirus-winter-of-our-discontent-cat-relaxed.jpg" width="225" height="300" alt="Your Weekend Publisher, in Hallowe'en regalia" title="The Weekend Publisher, in Hallowe'en regalia" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
 Then you can relax at least a _little_ bit.
-None of us, of course, will be able to relax as fully and regularly as the Weekend Publisher.
-But then, he is a master of the art.
+None of us, of course, will be able to relax as fully and regularly as the Weekend Publisher, shown here exhibiting his skills.
+He is, after all, a master of the art.
 (He has, however, not as yet told us how he would vote.
 Felines are big believers in the secret ballot.)
 Perhaps we can "rebuild better", in Biden's parlance, a society in which we can all provide safety for each other and feel as safe and warm and confident as the Weekend Publisher?
 I hope so.

 ---

 ## Notes